How to Become a Safety Inspector: Education and Career Roadmap

 Step 5: Consider Getting Certified

 While certification is not mandatory, the U.S. Bureau of Labor Statistics stated that employers often prefer that applicants hold professional credentials.
+Furthermore, certification demonstrates a devotion to the field and may lead to career advancement.
 The Board of Certified Safety Professionals is one organization that offers a range of certifications for these workers, such as the Certified Safety Professional and Construction Health and Safety Technician credentials.
 Training and education requirements vary depending on the specific certification program, though all candidates must pass an exam and maintain certification regularly by earning continuing education credits.